Menstrual cycle: everything you need to know about the female cycle

 During the luteal phase, you may experience various symptoms:

-• You may also have hormonal acne.
+- You may also experience hormonal acne.

-4. Arrival of periods
+4. Arrival of menstruation

-What day does periods arrive?
+What day does your period arrive?

 Irregular cycles can be a heavy mental burden for those who suffer from them.